21 Best Singer Websites (Examples) 2026

 Built with: Squarespace

-While Harry Harris’ home page is very minimalist, it’s at the same time also very gripping.
+While Harry Harris’ home page is very minimalist, it’s also very gripping.
 It has a split-screen design, with a cool image on the right and text, menu links and social icons on the left.
 No header and no footer.

-The horizontal design transforms into a vertical one on mobile, keeping the clean look intact.
+The horizontal design transitions to a vertical one on mobile, maintaining the clean look intact.

 Note: Copy Harry’s home page look if you want to do something different.